madzera/happytree/CONTRIBUTING.md

 ### Issues

 Any collaborator can create new issues.
+There are two ways of creating new
+issues:
+  - By a template;
+  - By creating an empty issue.

+When the collaborator push the button to create a new issue, he will going to a page to specify the type of the issue through a template or just create a new empty issue.

+By selecting a template, it automatically will generate all inputs that the collaborator needs to fill, there is no worries here.

-To do this, just put in the title, the prefix corresponding to the current *Milestone* version, for example:
+Another option occurs when the collaborator decides to create a empty issue without templates.
+To do this, the collaborator has to respect some rules, for better comprehension and ideas organization. just put in the title, the prefix corresponding to the current *Milestone* version, for example:
 **[2.0.0] - Print Hello World**.
 It is very important that this prefix (**[2.0.0] -**) be placed.